simran1devloper/loan_repayment_model/README.md

-# Loan Repayment Prediction Model using LSTM-CNN Technique
+# Loan Repayment Prediction Model using XGBoost

-This repository contains a machine learning model developed to predict loan repayment behavior using a hybrid Long Short-Term Memory (LSTM) and Convolutional Neural Network (CNN) approach.
-The model is designed to predict whether a borrower will repay a loan or default based on various financial and behavioral factors.
-By leveraging both sequential and feature extraction techniques, the LSTM-CNN model provides a robust solution for assessing credit risk and enhancing decision-making in financial institutions.
+This repository contains a machine learning model developed to predict loan repayment behavior using the **XGBoost** algorithm.
+XGBoost (Extreme Gradient Boosting) is a powerful and efficient implementation of gradient boosting, widely used for predictive modeling tasks.
+This model is designed to predict whether a borrower will repay a loan or default based on various financial and behavioral factors.
+By leveraging the power of XGBoost, the model provides an effective solution for assessing credit risk and improving decision-making in financial institutions.

 The model analyzes historical loan data, borrower demographics, financial behavior, and loan details to make predictions.
 This approach aims to improve the accuracy of loan repayment predictions, helping financial organizations reduce the risk of defaults and optimize their lending strategies.